poetic/nebula/README.md

 ###Installing a Drupal Site
 1. To create a drupal 8 site, clone this repository inside the /sites folder (replace SITE_NAME with the name of your site):
-2. `git clone https://github.com/poetic/drupal-project.git SITE_NAME`
+`git clone https://github.com/poetic/drupal-project.git SITE_NAME`
-3. `cd` into created directory and run `composer install`
+2. `composer install` inside created directory (e.g. `cd newsite`, or whatever you replaced SITE_NAME with in step 1)

 Directories added inside the sites folder will become vhosts and aliased as subdomains of .local.
 For example sites/d8 will become d8.local/

-4.In your browser, go to SITE_NAME.local/ (e.g. `newsite.local/` whatever you
+4.In your browser, go to [SITE_NAME].local/ (e.g. `newsite.local/`, or whatever you
 replaced SITE_NAME with when cloning in step 1) and follow the drupal installation screen instructions

-NOTE: You must use `root` as both the database username and password (e.g. username: `root` password: `root`) on the database creation screen of the drupal install walkthrough
+NOTE: You must use username: `root` password: `root` on the database creation screen of the drupal install walkthrough